Examiner's preliminary report form (before the viva)

 The report may be handwritten or typed.
 If handwritten please use black ink/biro and ensure that you write legibly.

-On the day of the oral examination the examiners should arrange to meet together before seeing the PGR in order to exchange and discuss the preliminary reports, decide upon areas for discussion and highlight any issues on which clarification should be sought.
+Each examiner must complete their preliminary report independently of the other examiner(s) before exchange, or discussing the thesis with the other examiner(s).
+On the day of the oral examination the examiners should arrange to meet together before seeing the PGR in order to decide upon areas for discussion and any issues on which clarification should be sought.
 The preliminary reports should be discussed by the examiners and will assist them in deciding upon the structure of the examination and in identifying specific topics for discussion.
-This discussion will enable the Examiners to plan the structure of the oral examination and ensure that all relevant issues are addressed appropriately.
+This discussion will enable the Examiners to plan the structure of the oral examination and ensure that all relevant issues are addressed appropriately

 After the oral examination